 It is critical that business owners understand and follow state and federal laws concerning the purchase, sale, and lease of property.
 This includes regulations regarding illegal language in leasing contracts as well as understanding a company’s legal rights in case of a potential breach.

-A Bloomington real estate lawyer could provide essential guidance to businesses.
-From obtaining a first brick and mortar location, to drafting lease agreements, to taking the steps to sell property, a well-versed business lawyer could help.
+A Minnesota real estate lawyer could provide essential guidance to businesses.
+From obtaining a first brick and mortar location to drafting lease agreements, to taking the steps to sell property, a well-versed business lawyer could help.

 Purchasing Real Estate in Minnesota

 The purchase of real estate can be an essential first step in establishing a business.
 Whether a business is looking to perform their day-to-day operations at the site or is looking to purchase property with the intention of renting it out, companies must be aware of laws that govern the proper sale of property and what occupants can do with the land.

 Laws throughout the state strictly control commercial real estate transactions.
 A proper seller should disclose all easements that affect that land, as well as the current deed status.
 Challenges to the seller’s title to the land can result in years of disputes over the ownership of the property.
 Additionally, the land may be subject to easements that limit the use of the property or that grant other parties rights to the land.